 Tag: Fun Facts

-Don’t Walk Like an Egyptian, Because They Didn’t, Either! (a fun fact)
+Don’t Walk Like an Egyptian, Because They Didn’t, Either!

 A Skating and Art Fun Fact

-A Matter of Perspective (a fun fact)
+A Matter of Perspective

 The Minoan Bull Leaping Fresco

-In the ancient city of Knossos, on the Aegean island of Crete, archaeologists found lots of beautiful frescos while excavating.
-Lots of them depicted scenes of everyday, real and imagined animals, and gorgeous foliage, but one of them depicted something far stranger - a trio of people vaulting over a bull.
+In the ancient city of Knossos, archaeologists found many beautiful frescos.
+One of them depicts something strange – a trio of people vaulting over a bull.

 The Hidden Colors of Antiquity